vmrichert/Project_I/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting inbound access to the network.
-- What aspect of security do load balancers protect?
-The load balancers ensures that incoming traffic will be shared by both web servers.
+- The load balancers ensures that incoming traffic will be shared by both web servers.
 Sharing the workload between the three web servers will increase availability.

-- What is the advantage of a jump box?
-The jump box serves as a gateway and will ensure that only authorized users will be able to connect.
+-  The jump box serves as a gateway and will ensure that only authorized users will be able to connect.
 It is the only one exposed to the public network so it restricts the public access to only one system.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the file systems of the VMs on the network, and system metrics.

-- What does Filebeat watch for?
-Filebeat detects changes to the filesystem.
+- Filebeat detects changes to the filesystem.
 Specifically, we use it to collect Apache logs.

--  What does Metricbeat record?
-Metric beat detects changes in system metrics, such as CPU usage, attempted SSH logins, sudo escaltion failures, etc.
+- Metric beat detects changes in system metrics, such as CPU usage, attempted SSH logins, sudo escaltion failures, etc.

 The configuration details of each machine may be found below.
-_Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.

 | Name        | Function    | IP Address   | Operating System |
 |-------------|-------------|--------------|------------------|